ugr-sail/sinergym/docs/source/pages/wrappers.rst

 Logger Wrappers
 *****************

-These wrappers use the *Sinergym* **Logger** class functionalities to store information during environment interactions.
+These wrappers use the *Sinergym* **LoggerStorage** class functionalities to store information during environment interactions.
 For more details, see :ref:`Logging System Overview`.

 The diagram below illustrates the relationship between the wrappers and the logger, with explanations